boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 ### The future

 Blech, as currently released, is a working first step.
-There is a longer road map for making it a richer language.

-Some parts of the core language have not been implemented yet:
-- enumeration types,
-- references as a tractable alternative to pointers,
-- synchronous events, which can be emitted from the program and are reset by the run-time system.
+The new mechanisms and the semantics for synchronous imperative programming are fully implemented.
+The compiler generates clean C code.

+However, some of the sytactic elements are not yet translated.
+Also, a few of the above safety checks are still missing.
+Filling these gaps is a matter of effort and is done bit by bit.
+Furthermore, there is a longer roadmap to enrich the language itself.
+This requires more research and design.

 Currently we are working on the module system, that incorporates cycle-free dependency management of separately compilable modules into the language.
 The module system shall support, information hiding, black-box reuse and white-box testing.
 It allows to deliver Blech modules as pre-compiled libraries with C header files and Blech module signatures.

 We have planned mechanisms for:
 - error handling,
-- object-based programming,
-- borrow-checking,
-- type-safe generics with predictable code size.
+- type-safe generics with predictable code size,
+- multi-clock programming.

-Besides the already working VS Code language server plug-in we envision a set of specific tools for Blech:
+Besides the already working VS Code language server plug-in we plan a minimal tool set for Blech:
 - a test framework for regression tests of Blech components,
-- a build system for mixed Blech/C projects,
+- a build system for mixed Blech/C projects.

+Due to Blech's statically guaranteed properties and its concurrent execution determinism, development tools become possible that are otherwise difficult to create.
+For example,
-- a time-travel debugger for concurrent and parallel programs,
+- a time-travel debugger for concurrent and parallel programs, or
 - a deployment support tool.

 To follow upon and participate in the development visit the Blech homepage: [www.blech-lang.org](www.blech-lang.org).